Signature and Seal Markings:

 It varies from brown or yellow-gold in the wild to white, creamy-yellow, or orange in aquarium-bred individuals.

-Identification of the tiny shrimp in the bowl is difficult because of the sketchy way they are drawn, but their very small size suggests the freshwater shrimp genus Caridina (family Atyidae) which share the general name 沼蝦, ぬまえび, ヌマエビ, nema-ebi, lit. 'marsh/pond shrimp'.
-One possible candidate is Yamato shrimp, 大和沼蝦, やまとぬまえび, ヤマトヌマエビ, yamato nema-ebi.
+Identification of the tiny shrimp in the bowl is difficult because of the sketchy way they are drawn, but their very small size suggests a member of the freshwater shrimp genus Caridina (family Atyidae) which share the general name 沼蝦, ぬまえび, ヌマエビ, nema-ebi, lit. 'marsh/pond shrimp'.
+A likely candidate is Yamato Shrimp (Amano Shrimp, Algae-eating Shrimp), Caridina multidentata, 大和沼蝦, やまとぬまえび, ヤマトヌマエビ, yamato nema-ebi, which is both native to Japan and today a common aquarium pet.